DyversHands/www.DyversHands.com/_pages/tableau.md

     url2: https://downloads.dyvershands.com/l/DarkExpeditions
     btn_label2: Get Now! (&#8220;Name a Fair Price&#8221; $14.95 Suggested)
     btn_class2: btn--success
     excerpt: "Venture beyond the boundaries of the known world to uncover ancient mysteries and risk entering realms of cosmic horror.
-This 4-page PDF supplement _(for 40 business-card-sized cards)_ for ***Tableau*** draws inspiration from the mythos of H.P.
+This 4-page PDF _(for 40 business-card-sized cards)_ draws inspiration from the mythos of H.P.
 Lovecraft and classic adventure tales.
 Craft gripping stories of exploration, survival, and the revelation of forbidden knowledge, where each decision can lead to awe, terror, or madness."
 ---

 # Tableau Games